matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 yarn add @matterlabs/zksync-contracts @openzeppelin/contracts @openzeppelin/contracts-upgradeable
 ```

-Create the `hardhat.config.ts` config file, `contracts` and `deploy` folders, like in the [quickstart tutorial](../developer-guides/hello-world.md).
+Then create the `hardhat.config.ts` config file, `contracts` and `deploy` folders, like in the [quickstart tutorial](../developer-guides/hello-world.md).

 ## Design

-Our protocol will be a dummy protocol that allows anyone to swap a certain ERC-20 token in exchange for paying fees for the transaction.
+Our protocol will be a dummy protocol that allows anyone to swap a certain ERC20 token in exchange for paying fees for the transaction.

 The skeleton for the paymaster looks the following way: